Survivor 45: Reception

-Survivor 45 received mainly positive reviews; Praise was directed toward the cast and their personality, the gameplay of the winner, the 90-minute episode runtime and limiting the twists that were negatively received in past seasons after Winners at War.
+Survivor 45 received mainly positive reviews.
+Praise was directed toward the season's strong cast, character-driven storytelling, strategic gameplay, and the shift to longer 90-minute episodes that revived the show's classic feel.
 Entertainment Weeklys Dalton Ross ranked the season 20th out of 45, praising the season's unpredictability, cast, and editing.
 In 2024, Nick Caruso of TVLine ranked this season 23rd out of 47.